andySigler/nodela/README.md

 ####Automatic speed and plunge settings

-By selecting the current bit and cut depth, Nodela will decide the best settings to run at.
+By selecting the current bit and cut depth, nodela will decide the best settings to run at.
 This will prevent bits from breaking, and greatly decrease your cut time.

 ####New Bed Design

 Repository also includes a redesigned bed plate, in order to avoid using any tape.
 The `roland_bed.ai` file inside `./resources` was designed to be laser cut into flat delrin.
 With the delrin plate attached to the Roland, click `Load Facing Plan` in the interface, and run the job to face the delrin and drill holes.
 Threaded inserts are then hammered into the holes, and washers are used to hold down the PCB.

 ###Warning
-#####(or what Nodela does not do)
+#####(or what nodela does not do)

 ####Does not interpret arcs or circles